jkk/formative/README.md

                       special keys plus:
                         :numbers - when true, shows numbers instead of month names
+      :time-select  - Time dropdown.
+Renders as multiple :select fields, parses as a java.sql.Time.
+Special keys:
+                        :ampm - true to use am/pm (the default); false to use 24-hour format
+                        :step - step between minutes/seconds; default 5
-      :currency     - Text input for money.
+                        :seconds - whether to include a seconds field :currency     - Text input for money.
 Parses as a :decimal datatype
       :file         - File upload input.
 Special keys:
                         :upload-handler - optional handler called when a file is